WARNING : You have prevented the app from using your location, so all times and forecasts will be inaccurate.

 |A status report will normally be posted by 7pm each evening, with further updates as things develop.|

-Enter your name and location to activate the live reports.
+Enter your full name, email and location to activate the live reports.

 Noctilucent clouds are lit by sunlight in an area of the night sky called the Twilight Arc.